annaS000/Election-Analysis/README.md

      ##### **Vote Dictionary (Counties):**
     From our list of county names, we can create a dictionary containing the county names as `keys` and their total votes received as their `values`.

-        votesEach2 = dict((name, len([1 for i in rows if name in i])) for name in counties)
+        votesEach2 = dict((name, sum(1 for i in rows if name in i)) for name in counties)

     > You can see here the dictionary is created with the function `dict()` by taking in a generator expression that creates tuples.
 The first element of the tuple is the county's name (the `keys`) and the second element will be the number of votes (the `values`).
-The values are being calculated by making lists of 1s for each county name.
-A one is placed in the list each time the current counties name is found in an element of `rows`.
-Then, by taking the lengths of these lists we have our number of votes per county.
+The values are being calculated by summing 1s for each county name.
+A one is generated each time the current counties name is found in an element of `rows`.
+Then, by taking the sums of these generator expressions we have our number of votes per county.

     ##### **Percentage Dictionary (Counties):**
     To get the vote percentages of each county, we can create another dictionary that will utilize `votesEach2`, `total_votes`, and `counties` to store the data.
 Then `maxcounty` will find us the county with the highest percentage of votes.